Correlations drive the attosecond response of strongly-correlated insulators: Comparing correlated and band insulators

 \section{Comparing correlated and band insulators}

 To explore the light-driven response of NiO and MgO, we perform pump-probe experiments according to the attosecond transient reflectivity scheme \cite{Kaplan2018}.
-Attosecond pulses with spectra spanning 40--72 eV impinge on the monocrystalline sample with an angle of 65\degree{ }from normal (see Fig \ref{fig1}a and Methods for details on the experimental setup).
-Fig. \ref{fig1}d,e display the static reflectivity of the samples, showing either the Mg $L_{2,3}$ or the Ni $M_{2,3}$ edges.
+Attosecond pulses with spectra spanning 40--72 eV impinge on the monocrystalline sample with an angle of 65\degree{ }from normal (see Fig \ref{fig1}a, Methods and SM for details on the experimental setup).
+Fig. \ref{fig1}d,e display the static reflectivity of the samples, showing either the Mg $L_{2,3}$ or the Ni $M_{2,3}$ edges (procedure detailed in SM).
 The sample is then excited by a p-polarized 5~fs laser pulse with an incident intensity of \qty{6}{\tera\watt\per\square\cm} and a central photon energy of 1.58 eV.
 The pump-probe delay is actively stabilized, guaranteeing a stability of 100~as over the course of the measurement.
 Fig. \ref{fig1}b,c displays the band structure of both systems around the $\Gamma$ point, illustrating that the bandgaps (7.8~eV for MgO\cite{roessler1967electronic} and 4.3~eV for NiO\cite{Hufner1994}) are larger than the pump energy.
 It shows a key difference between the two insulators: the first NiO conduction band (which corresponds to the $3d$ $e_g$ orbitals) is much flatter than the one of MgO, corresponding to more localized electron density in real space and thus stronger correlations.
+Valence bands have strong O-$2p$ character in both materials, and are therefore not visible in the time-resolved data when probing from the Ni core level.